zbishop2002/Linux-SSBU-Optimizer/README.md

     - Loads a configuration tailored specifically for SSBU performance and compatibility.
     - Automatically imports a fully completed SSBU save file for convenience.

-You can choose to install any combination of the above three to your desired emulator.
+You can choose to install any combination of the above three options to your desired emulator.

 **Prerequisites**
 - Installed yuzu or suyu